-The effects were noticeable this past summer, with E.coli outbreaks, lake snow, algae blooms, flooding, pollution, swimming restrictions, water restrictions and concerns about drinking water quality.
+Water quality and ecosystem function in the Upper Clutha is being impacted by agricultural and commercial development, rapid urban expansion, invasive species, tourism and climate change.
+Noticeable effects include E.coli outbreaks, lake snow, algae blooms, flooding, pollution, swimming restrictions, water restrictions and concerns about drinking water quality.

-Your support will help to ensure that future generations can continue to enjoy our lakes, rivers and streams as we do today.
+Your support will help to ensure that current and future generations will continue to enjoy our lakes, rivers and streams as we do today.

 More about us